magpiemodel/magpiemodel.github.io/_tutorials/4_GAMScodeStructure.md

   - Requirement A
   - Requirement B
 lessonsContent:
-  - content A
+  - Navigate though the GAMS code of MAgPIE
-  - content B
+  - Understand the structure of modules and realizations
-  - content C
+  - Understand rules naming conventions
 lessonsLearned:
   - lesson A
   - lesson B